pflanze/coding/practice/arrays.md

 ## Array Properties 🚀 🤖

 ### Property	Description 🚀
-1.constructor............ 🤖Returns the function that created the Array object's prototype
+1.constructor............ 🤖Returns the function that created the Array object's prototype <br/>
-2. length.................🔔Sets or returns the number of elements in an array
+2. length.................🔔Sets or returns the number of elements in an array <br>
 3. prototype........... 🌼Allows you to add properties and methods to an Array object
 ### Array Methods

 ### Method  Description
-concat()............🔔Joins two or more arrays, and returns a copy of the joined arrays copyWithin().........Copies array elements within the array, to and from specified positions entries()..............Returns a key/value pair Array Iteration Object every()..............Checks if every element in an array pass a test fill()...............Fill the elements in an array with a static value filter()............Creates a new array with every element in an array that pass a test find()..............Returns the value of the first element in an array that pass a test findIndex().......... 🔔 the index of the first element in an array that pass a test
+concat()............🔔Joins two or more arrays, and returns a copy of the joined arrays <br/>
+copyWithin().........Copies array elements within the array, to and from specified positions<br/>
+entries()..............Returns a key/value pair Array Iteration Object <br/>
+every()..............Checks if every element in an array pass a test <br/>
+fill()...............Fill the elements in an array with a static value<br/>
+filter()............Creates a new array with every element in an array that pass a test find()..............Returns the value of the first element in an array that pass a test findIndex().......... 🔔 the index of the first element in an array that pass a test